 In 2017 the need to focus on elder and at-risk adult abuse became more apparent in Rockdale County, due to a significant growth in our elderly population since 2010.
 From 2013 to 2017, an average of 122 cases were investigated by Adult Protective Services (APS) annually in this County.
 The District Attorney’s Office reported an increase in elder abuse investigations during this time period as well.
 In 2018-19, APS investigated 341 cases of alleged abuse.

-Through tireless efforts Probate Judge Clarence Cuthpert, Jr., District Attorney Alisha Johnson, and Sheriff Eric J. Levett, a multi-disciplinary team, PEARL (Protecting our Elderly and At-Risk with Resources for better Living), was formed.
+Through tireless efforts State Court Judge Clarence Cuthpert, Jr., District Attorney Alisha Johnson, and Sheriff Eric J. Levett, a multi-disciplinary team, PEARL (Protecting our Elderly and At-Risk with Resources for better Living), was formed.

 With prompt reporting of alleged abuse, elderly and at-risk adults can be removed from an abusive situation and provided resources to assist them.
 Moreover, the abusers and the perpetrators are held accountable criminally and civilly when their actions warrant the same.